UNIVERSITY OF WISCONSIN River Falls

-The Ability Services Office serves students with a documented disability (ADHD, Autism Spectrum Disorder, Acquired Brain Injury, PTSD, Physical, Sensory, Psychological, or Learning Disability, etc.) who need to arrange academic accommodations for their classes.
+The Ability Services office serves students with a documented disability who need to arrange academic accommodations for their classes.
+A disability under ADA may include ADHD, Autism Spectrum Disorder, Acquired Brain Injury, PTSD, Physical, Sensory, Psychological, or Learning Disability, etc.

-The goal is to arrange equal access and opportunity for the student.
-To ensure equal access for eligible students, the Ability Services Office focuses on the following learning outcomes to appropriately guide and support our students.
-Our learning outcomes are as follows: Fostering Independence, Reducing Barriers, and Promoting Inclusively.
+In an effort to ensure equal access for eligible students, and appropriately guide and support those students, the Ability Services office focuses on the following learning outcomes: Fostering Independence, Reducing Barriers, and Promoting Inclusively.

-Accommodations are typically adjustments in the way things are done, not adjustments in the curriculum.
-An accommodation could be a different way to receive important information for courses, such as audio textbooks.
+An accommodation is typically an adjustment in the way things are done, not an adjustment in the curriculum.
+An accommodation could be a different way to receive important information for a course, such as using an audio textbook in conjunction with the hardcopy.
 It could also be a different way to do important things, such as having additional time to take tests.

 1.)
 Call 715-425-0740 to schedule your Intake Appointment.
-Get you questions answered at this time.
+Get your questions answered.
 You can invite a guest to accompany you.

 2.)
 During your Intake Appointment, be prepared to discuss how your barriers affect you as a student.
-Please also take this time to discuss what academic barriers has or has not worked for you in the past.
+Please, take this time to discuss what academic accommodation has or has not worked for you in the past.

 3.)
 Do you have a new diagnosis?
 No problem.
 Let's talk about it.

 4.)
-Bring documentation to support your need for accomodation.
+Bring documentation to support your need for accommodation.
 If you don't have immediate access to this documentation, still meet with us.
-We'll out the rest later.
+We'll work through the rest of the process later.
 It's important to be as proactive as possible.